- Chart

 Average Trading Volume

-The ETF has a sufficient average trading volume, indicating good liquidity for most investors.
+The ETF exhibits healthy average trading volume, indicating good liquidity for investors to buy and sell shares without significant price impact.

 Bid-Ask Spread